Mechanics and Multiphysics of Materials Lab: PhD students (advised theses and collaborations) and master students (Laurea Specialistica/Magistrale)

 ALUMNI MSc

 Andrea Belleri.
 Worked on the characterisation of epoxy resins' viscoelastoplasticity.
-Associate Professor at University of Bergamo.
+Now (April 2025) he holds an associate professor position at University of Bergamo.
 Email: andrea.belleri@unibg.it Link to Google Scholar

 Andrea Festa.
 Worked on syntactic foams' micromechanics.